-I can this simple setup hooked up to my primary (starter) battery in my truck for the better part of a year on my first road trip.
+I used this simple setup hooked up to my primary (starter) battery in my truck for the better part of a year on my first road trip.
 It is doable, just be absolutely sure not to kill your battery overnight and be unable to start your truck in the morning…

-It’s for that reason that many people install a dual battery setup with isolator.
+It’s for that reason that many people install a dual battery setup with an isolator.
 I FINALLY did this recently and it has made a huge difference and has allowed me to relax about keeping all my gear charged.

 Previously I would charge my cameras, phone, laptop, etc during the daytime with my truck off, but would idle my truck ever hour or so to ensure I keep a sufficient charge.
 I would NEVER charge anything overnight for fear of a dead battery.

-Now, with a dual battery and isolator I can charge whatever I want worry free overnight and never have to worry about a dead battery.
+Now, with a dual battery and isolator, I can charge whatever I want worry-free overnight and never have to worry about a dead battery.